Colorado ice fishing: Winter behavior and anatomical changes

 The fish environment is different during the winter months compared to the summer months.
 The layer of ice on the lake affects the dissolved oxygen, hydrogen sulfide, free carbon dioxide, and temperature depending on the water depth.
 Often, there will be more dissolved oxygen near the surface of the lake.
 The temperature usually is warmer towards the bottom of a lake.
 There is evidence that the longest lived Northern pike, yellow perch, and bluegill stayed near the surface of the lake.

 Commonly small sized fish survive just as well in the winter as larger fish.
 This is dependent on predation and food sources of the lake.
 If food source is exhausted, smaller fish tend to die first.
 Different types of predation will affect fish survival.
 Size-selective predation often results in smaller fish being preyed upon more.
 One study shows that with predation, mortality rates are 20% higher.
 Although, on average smaller fish grew more in length compared to larger sized fish in the same species during the winter.

 Different types of fish also feed less during the winter.
 Warm-water fish such as pike tend to have lower activity during the winter.
 This activity included movement and feeding making a catch rarer.
 Some fish all together will not feed for multiple weeks and rely on their fat stores.
 Cold-water fish such as many in the carp family can be very active during the winter months.
-Trout, perch, bluegill and crappie all feed throughout the most of the winter and are popular catches for ice anglers.
+Trout, perch, bluegill and crappie all feed throughout most of the winter and are popular catches for ice anglers.
 Temperatures tend to have less variability throughout the lake during the winter months and tend to be within 2 - 3 degrees Celsius.
 This often results in reduced lake habitat diversity.
 Fish will conjugate near warm water inlets during the winter months.
 This poses a risk for fishermen since there is a higher risk of weak ice.
 Although, with higher activity and density of fishes, anglers can sometimes be more successful catching fish.

 "Winterkill" may kill a large amount of fish when a lake experiences especially harsh winter weather.
 This is due to the water lacking in oxygen and associated more commonly with severe winters.
 Small and shallow lakes are especially at risk for "winterkill".
 This is often due to vegetation in the water not receiving enough sunlight to undergo photosynthesis and produce oxygen.
 It may also be affected by relative hydrogeology and fall climate.
 Bacteria, fish, and vegetation use up all the oxygen of a lake which results in the fish death.
 Different fish are affected differently by low oxygen levels.
 Trout are the most vulnerable to low oxygen levels.
 Walleye, yellow perch, northern pike, carp and crappie can live in water with oxygen levels at 2 ppm.